-- A. School is defined as any institution under the control and supervision of, or approved and licensed by the New Jersey State Department of Education or the Department of Education. - B. The established annual salary shall mean base salary plus longevity pay. - C. A full-time employee shall, for the purpose of determining salary benefits, increments, longevity, and any or all other fringe benefits or compensation, excluding vacations, whose appointment occurs on or after the first day of January, but before the first day of July of this year or any other subsequent year, be considered to have been appointed January 1 of such year unless otherwise provided by the City.
-Employees appointed on or after the first day of July but before the first day of January of the subsequent year shall be considered to have been appointed January 1 of such subsequent year unless otherwise provided by the City. - D. 1.
+- A. School is defined as any institution under the control and supervision of, or approved and licenses by the New Jersey State Department of Education or the Department of Education. - B. The established annual salary shall mean base salary plus longevity pay. - C. A full-time employee shall, for the purpose of determining salary benefits, increments, longevity, and any or all other fringe benefits or compensation, excluding vacations, whose appointment occurs on or after the first day of January, but before the first day of July of this year or any other subsequent years, be considered to have been appointed January 1 of such years unless otherwise provided by the City.
+Employees appointed on or after the first day of July but not before the first day of January of the subsequent year shall be considered to have been appointed January 1 of such subsequent year unless otherwise provided by the City. - D. 1.
 It is recognized that the need for continued and uninterrupted operation of the City's departments and agencies is of paramount importance to the citizens of the community and that there should be no interference with such operation.
-It is agreed that there will not be and that the Association, its officers, members, agents, or principals, will not engage in, encourage, sanction, or suggest strikes, slowdowns, or other action which would involve suspension of or interference with normal work performance.
+It is agreed that there will not be and that the Association, its officers, members, agents, or principals, will not engage in, encourage, sanction, or suggest strikes, slowdowns, or other action which would involve suspension of or interference with normal work performance. - 2.
+The City shall have the right to discipline or discharge any employee encouraging, suggesting, fomenting or participating in a strike, slowdown, or other concerted action which would involve suspension or interference with normal work performance.

-- 2. The City shall have the right to discipline or discharge any employee encouraging, suggesting, fomenting or participating in a strike, slowdown, or other concerted action which would involve suspension or interference with normal work performance. - E. The City and the Association understand and agree that all provisions of this agreement are subject to law.
+- E. The City and the Association understand and agree that all provisions of this agreement are subject to law.
 In the event that any provision of this Agreement shall be rendered illegal or invalid under the applicable law or regulation, such illegality or invalidity shall affect only the particular provision concerned, which shall be deemed of no force and effect, but shall not affect the remaining provisions of this Agreement. - F. This Agreement incorporates the entire understanding of the parties on all matters which were or could have been the subject of negotiations.
-During the terms of this Agreement neither party shall be required to negotiate with any respect to any such matter whether or not covered by this Agreement and whether or not within the knowledge or contemplation of either or both of the parties at the time they negotiated or executed this Agreement. - G. The City shall see that employees while rendering aid to another community are fully covered by workmen's compensation and liability insurance and pensions as provided by State law. - H. This Agreement shall not be modified in the whole or in part by the parties except by an instrument in writing duly executed by both parties.
+During the terms of this Agreement neither party shall be required to negotiate with any respect to any such matter whether or not covered by this Agreement and whether or not within the knowledge or contemplation of either or both of the parties at the time they negotiated or executed this Agreement. - G. The City shall see that employees while rendering aid to another community are fully covered by workmen's compensation and liability insurance and pensions as provided by State law. - H. This Agreement shall not be modified in the whole or in part of the parties except by an instrument in writing duly executed by both parties. - I. When the temperature goes below forty (40°) degrees or above eighty (80°) degrees, there shall be no outside training except in emergency situations.
+Emergency situations are those situations where there is an emergent (immediate) need for training which can only be appropriately given during the temperature time frames which are referred to.
+Such a situation by example, could be the need to provide training in a new technique, such as a technique involving special training for launching rappelling ropes across a river or other large surface.
+In the event there is such emergency training, there will be appropriate safety considerations such as the availability of liquids and of medical and rehabilitation assistance.